How to get a job as a barrister

 Other degrees welcome or not?

 Any degree subject is valid to train as a barrister, but you will require a conversion course or GDL if you have not studied law.
+Fees for a conversion course range from £4,950–£10,600 (based on 2016 figures).
 You will also need to pass the professional qualification: the BPTC.
-Courses are by no means cheap, with some schools in London charging close to £20,000, so the decision is not one to be taken lightly.
+The professional qualifications is by no means cheap, with some schools in London charging close to £20,000, so the decision is not one to be taken lightly.
 Around half of working barristers have a law degree and around half do not.
 Some chambers may find expertise and interests from a different degree background beneficial to their particular niche of law.

 Most applications for pupillage now take place in a one-month window between early January and early February, although some commercial and chancery specialist sets like to pick their own dates throughout the year.
 Many chambers choose to use the Bar Council’s online application system – the Pupillage Gateway.
 Competition is fierce, so you’ll need to answer challenging questions and undertake a lot of preparation for each application that you make.